sudipmandal/KYT/useful-git-commands.md

+##Git Useful Commands

-To create new local git repo (from a terminal in the folder)
+- To create new local git repo (from a terminal in the folder)

-git init
+`git init`

-To add all files in the folder to the repo
+- To add all files in the folder to the repo

-git add .
+`git add .`

-To commit all files added
+- To commit all files added

-git commit -m "some msg"
+`git commit -m "some msg"`

-To Add repo to Github
+- To Add repo to Github
-Create a new repo in git hub and copy the .git url

-git remote add origin ".git URL from github" git push --set-upstream origin master git pull origin master --allow-unrelated-histories git push
+`git remote add origin ".git URL from github"`

+`git push --set-upstream origin master`

+`git pull origin master --allow-unrelated-histories`

+`git push`